factopolis/factopolis/content/claims/leaking-a-financial-disclosure-form-is-a-felony/_index.md

 ---
-title: Leaking a financial disclosure form is a felony
+title: leaking a financial disclosure form is a felony
+negative: leaking a financial disclosure form isn't a felony
 summary: It isn't.
 ---